umzi2/wtp_dataset_destroyer/instructions/compress.md

 - `type` - Ignore this, not configurable
 - `algorithm` - The list of compression algorithms to use
+- `jpeg_sampling`* - jpeg_sampling: A list of sampling factors for JPEG compression.
+Sampling factors determine the chroma subsampling method used to reduce color information in the image, which helps in compressing the image more efficiently.
+Common values include "4:4:4", "4:2:2", and "4:2:0", where lower ratios imply higher compression and loss of color detail.
 - `target_compress`* - A range of compression levels for each algorithm.
 A value is randomly picked between this range `{"algorithm":[low,high]}`
 - `comp`* - The compression level to be used if target_compress is not implemented for the algorithm
 - `probability`* - The chance of applying (e.g. 0.5 = 50% chance of being applied)